unstoppabledomains/docs/src/domain-registry-essentials/records-reference.md

 #### `browser.redirect_url`

-An URL where a browser should redirect a person if no other resolution method found.
+A fallback URL, to which a user will be redirected if no other resolution method is supported.

 | Format | Example |
 | :--- | :--- |